Gold Panning at Bridgeport: Learn the Tricks

 The technique is simple — patience is key and a consistent technique yields the best results.
 Swirl your pan and let heavier material sink to the bottom, exposing the yellow gleam of gold.
 Roll up your sleeves and try your hand at finding some elusive gold of your own at Bridgeport!

-You can attend a free docent-led gold panning program at the troughs by the South Yuba River State Park Visitors’ Center.
-Guided demonstrations are held on weekends between Memorial Day and Labor Day at South Yuba River State Park every Saturday and Sunday from 12 noon to 2:00 p.m.
+Attend a free docent-led gold panning program at the troughs by the South Yuba River State Park Visitors’ Center.
+Guided demonstrations are held on weekends between Memorial Day and Labor Day at South Yuba River State Park every Saturday and Sunday from noon-2 p.m.

 Docents give step-by-step panning lessons, share stories about the history of our area and describe other ways the precious metal was extracted during the California Gold Rush, such as hard rock mining and hydraulic mining.
 Gold panning is fun and educational for the entire family and kids get to keep the treasures they find in the troughs.

 Due to the bridge renovation and construction work this summer, parking will be restricted to the parking lot north of the river.
-Please call (530) 432-2546 to check that gold panning will be available.
+Call (530) 432-2546 to check that gold panning will be available.
 Recreational gold panning is permitted within the Park, but remember “Hands and Pans only.”

 Come visit the South Yuba River State Park at 17660 Pleasant Valley Road in Penn Valley.